maximbilan/Language-Manager-iOS/README.md

-iOS Language manager
+<b>iOS Language manager</b>

-Simple example how to implement selection of the languages internally in your application.
+Simple example how to implement selection of the languages internally in your application.<br>
-More details in the blog https://medium.com/@maximbilan/how-to-change-localization-internally-in-your-ios-application-9daf271433c7.
+More details in the blog: https://medium.com/@maximbilan/how-to-change-localization-internally-in-your-ios-application-9daf271433c7.